AKA: Mad Love

 -A major inspiration for the set design and coloration is the Dutch painter Johannes Vermeer.

 -Amour Fou is based on a true story with the poet/author Heinrich von Kleist.
-In Germany, he has a literary prize and theater named after him.
+In Germany, he has a literary prize and a theater named after him.

 So I just watched one of the darkest romance movies out there.